CX-Box/cxbox-doc/docs/widget/type/additionallist/additionallist.md

 * Reading Mode: Presents values in the widget's specified format for easy viewing.

+!!! info
+    AdditionalList Main Mode does not dynamically expand based on its content.
+If the number of columns exceeds the available space, a horizontal scrollbar appears at the bottom to accommodate the overflow.

 ## <a id="Main Mode">Basic</a>
 [:material-play-circle: Live Sample]({{ external_links.code_samples }}/ui/#/screen/myexample3190){:target="_blank"} ·
 [:fontawesome-brands-github: GitHub]({{ external_links.github_ui }}/{{ external_links.github_branch }}/src/main/java/org/demo/documentation/widgets/additionallist/base){:target="_blank"}